trongntcs/robot_navigation/README.md

 ### Tests

-Please find in "Tests" folder with pytest applied.
+Please find in "tests" folder with pytest applied.